The best hotels in Rarotonga

 January through March is cyclone season.
 The risk isn't huge, but it's real.
 Cyclone Pam in 2015 caused significant damage across the Cook Islands.
 Some hotels reduce rates to attract bookings in this period, but travel insurance with cyclone cancellation cover is non-negotiable if you book these months.

-Rarotonga's best neighborhoods
+Rarotonga's best hotel regions

 Muri Beach is where most first-timers should base themselves.
 The lagoon is stunning, the restaurants are walking distance, and the hotels here actually deliver on their photos.